angelomilan/ethereum-guides/GPU-cloud_mining.md

 First things first: get an AWS account [here](http://aws.amazon.com).

 Amazon Web Services (AWS) is a cloud computing service provided by Amazon, the well known e-commerce giant.

 Click on the top-right button:
 ![create an aws account](https://github.com/angelomilan/ethereum-guides/blob/master/images/gpu-cloud-mining/1-create-aws-account__top-right-button.png)

-As you can see, the registration process is very handy, since you can sign-in with your existing Amazon account.
+As you can see, the registration process is very handy, since you can sign-in with **your existing Amazon account**.
 You may notice that AWS offers the EC2 service free for 750 hrs/month, for 12 months.
 However, that is for the Linux _t2.micro instance_.
 That is good for testing, but not for mining Ethereum.
 I will tell you later what instance to select to maximize the GPU power.

 Once you have registered on [AWS](http://aws.amazon.com), you will be presented with a big list of the services offered by Amazon.